MAISY Commercial Energy Use and Hourly Loads Databases

 • Metro Areas, Utility Service Areas, States, ZIP-Defined Areas

-• Commercial Segments: Building Type, Size, Employees, kWh/kW, etc.
+• Building Type, Size, Employees, kWh/kW, etc.

 Energy Use Data Electricity kW Data